 The curriculum for students enrolled in an Electrology course shall consist of 600 hours of technical (theoretical) and practical (hands-on) instructions covering all practices constituting the art of Electrology.
 Technical (theoretical) instruction refers to instruction by lectures (virtual, online or in-person) and textbook study whereas practical training (hands-on) is the time to perform a practical operation, demonstrations, classroom participation or examinations.
-This program consists of 250-hours of theory and 350-hours (10 weeks) of practical onsite training.
+This program consists of 250-hours of theory and 350-hours (8-10 weeks with full time attendance) of practical onsite training.
 Students can take the online portion at their own pace but we do recommend that you finish the online and textbook study before beginning the hands-on portion of your training.
 This program leads to licensure in the State of California.